How to submit a project proposal

 The deadlines for the preparation of projects for the 60th meeting of the IPDC Bureau (March 2016) are as follows:

-31 July 2014 is the closing date for submitting project proposals to the UNESCO Advisers for Communication and Information (ACIs)/CI Professionals based in respective UNESCO field offices.
+31 July 2015 is the closing date for submitting project summaries to the UNESCO Advisers for Communication and Information (ACIs)/CI Professionals based in respective UNESCO field offices.

 Kindly note that project proposals should be submitted only through the UNESCO Advisers for Communication and Information/CI Professionals based in UNESCO Field Offices in order to ensure the quality standards and the relevance to the IPDC priorities.

 The decisions on the project funding will be taken by the IPDC Bureau at its 60th meeting.

 The IPDC Bureau during its meeting proceeds with the approval of the projects and the respective financial allocations to them on the basis of the amount of voluntary contributions available on the IPDC Special Account.
 In providing support to projects, IPDC is guided by the following priorities: